-In 2014, parents Pam and Chris Andrews noticed their oldest daughter, Belle, was showing some developmental delays in her gross and fine motor skills.
-Because she was only 3 years old, the delays were subtle and it was hard to know what was normal development and what was cause for concern.
-But Pam and Chris sensed that something was wrong with their daughter.
-They sought answers from a multitude of specialists, including speech therapists, vision therapists, physical therapists, neurologists, oncologists, ENTs, nephrologists and endocrinologists.
-Their search culminated with Drs.
-Amy White and Mary Elizabeth Parker, who advised them to have Belle’s genome analyzed by Whole Exome Sequencing in order look for potential genetic diseases.
+In 2014, parents Pam and Chris Andrews noticed their oldest daughter Belle was showing some developmental delays in her gross and fine motor skills.
+Because she was only 3 years old and the delays were subtle, it was hard to know what was normal development and what was cause for concern.
+But Pam and Chris sensed something was wrong.
+Over several years, they sought answers from a multitude of specialists, including speech, vision, and physical therapists, neurologists, oncologists, ENTs, nephrologists, and endocrinologists.
+Their search culminated when Drs.
+Amy White and Mary Elizabeth Parker advised them to have Belle’s genome analyzed by Whole Exome Sequencing to look for potential genetic diseases.

-The family was crushed when the test results revealed that 5 year-old Belle had Niemann-Pick Disease Type C1, a genetic disease so rare that Pam and Chris had never heard of it.
-There are only 500 diagnosed cases of NPC1 in the world and only 100 in the US.
+Test results revealed that Belle, then 5 years old, had Niemann-Pick Disease Type C (NPC), a genetic disease so rare that Pam and Chris had never heard of it.
+The incidence of NPC is estimated to be about one case per 100,000 live births.
+There are currently about 2,000 diagnosed cases of NPC worldwide.

-Shortly after receiving Belle’s results, their geneticist Dr. James Gibson suggested that the Andrews have their two-year-old daughter, Abby, tested.
-They were devastated again when Dr. Gibson confirmed that Abby also had NPC1.
+Shortly after receiving Belle’s results, the Andrews’ geneticist Dr. James Gibson suggested testing Abby, their 2-year-old daughter.
+The family’s pain more than doubled when Dr. Gibson confirmed Abby also had NPC.

-After pouring over the research and talking with other NPC1 families, the Andrews family found a bit of solace in a growing community of fellow NPC1 families who were able to share their journey.
-They also learned of a clinical trial being conducted by Vtesse, a rare disease pharmaceutical company, and the National Institute of Health (NIH), to evaluate a drug called VTS-270 for its effectiveness in treating NPC1.
-There is currently no FDA-approved drug to slow the progression of NPC1.
+After pouring over the research and talking with other NPC families, the Andrews family found some solace in a small community of NPC families who were able to share their journey.
+They also learned of a clinical trial being conducted to evaluate a drug called VTS-270 for treating NPC.
+There is currently no FDA-approved drug to cure or slow the progression of NPC.

-Through tireless efforts by Pam and Chris, Belle was admitted into the clinical trial and Abby was granted compassionate use of the drug.
-This meant the family would need to travel to Chicago every two weeks so the girls could receive treatment, which took an emotional, physical and financial toll.
+Through tireless efforts by Pam and Chris, Belle was enrolled into the clinical trial and Abby was granted compassionate use of the drug.
+With very few hospitals in the United States participating in the clinical trial, the Andrews family had to travel to Chicago every two weeks so the girls could receive treatment.
+This obviously took an emotional, physical, and financial toll.

-In the meantime, the Andrews family continues to hope this clinical trial results in the FDA approval of VTS-270, so their daughters and other afflicted children can begin to get some relief from this insidious disease.
+The Andrews family continues to hope the clinical trial results in FDA approval of VTS-270 which would allow their daughters and other children afflicted with NPC to have access to a therapy that has been proven to effectively and safely treat this insidious disease.